danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

 In the blog, I'll give some of the physics context behind the program, why neutron scattering simulations are even needed, and then finally talk about how exactly the CUDA implementation worked.
-Note that the content is adapted from an academic report, so the style of writing is a bit more formal than might be expected from a blog...

 The Theory
 ---